 As a society, we like to blame our lack of willpower to provide a seemingly logical explanation for why we finished an entire bag of chips.

 Giving into your cravings is not a character flaw.

-The signals can get misread or misunderstood by the brain and instead of eating nutrients the body needs (read: craves), we reach for relief in the way of comfort food.
+The signals can get misread or misunderstood by the brain.
+Instead of eating nutrients the body needs (read: craves), we reach for relief in the way of comfort food or bad habits.
 Regular and strong cravings can give us insight into deficiencies that may be occurring in your body.

-Your body is much more intelligent than you probably give her credit.
+Your body is much more intelligent than you probably give it credit.